Malakula: History

 called in English the New Hebrides.

-In 1914 and 1915 the British anthropologist John Layard lived on Malakula, doing anthropological fieldwork, taking notes, making phonographic records, and taking more than 400 photographs.
+In 1914 and 1915, the British anthropologist John Layard lived on Malakula, doing anthropological fieldwork, taking notes, making phonographic records, and taking more than 400 photographs.
 When he returned to Britain, he donated copies of his photographs on plates to the Museum of Archaeology and Anthropology, at Cambridge.

+In 2002 the German painter Ingo Kühl, after participating in an expedition of the Cultural Center to ceremonies of the indigenous people on Malakula, his works that were created there were shown in an exhibition at the National Museum of Vanuatu in Port Vila and in 2004–2005 at the Ethnological Museum of Berlin.

 Demographics

 According to the 2009 census, Malakula has around 23,000 inhabitants.

 Nearly thirty different languages are spoken on the island.
-The two tribes living there are the Big Nambas, who live in the northern area of the island, and the Small Nambas, who live in the central part of the southern area.
+Unlike some earlier classifications, linguist and Oceanic languages specialist John Lynch (2016) considered the Malakula languages to form a coherent group.
+The two tribes living on Malakula are the Big Nambas, who live in the northern area of the island, and the Small Nambas, who live in the central part of the southern area.
 The tribes’ names are a reference to the size of the penis sheaths worn by the men, which are made out of banana or pandanus leaves.

 Until recently, it was the custom in the culture of these tribes to bind infants' skulls in order to permanently alter the shape of their heads.
 Cone-shaped skulls were considered a sign of higher social status.

 Economy and services

 Malakula's economy is largely based on agriculture.
 The island has extensive copra plantations on the eastern coastal plains around Norsup and Lakatoro.
 The largest copra-producing plantation in Vanuatu is in Norsup.

 In 1939, a copra cooperative was set up at Matanvat in northern Malakula.
 For a while it turned to cargo cult activities, but after 1950 it resumed copra production.

 Both Norsup and Lakatoro have telephones and 24-hour electricity.
 Norsup is the site of the provincial hospital.
 Lakatoro has more stores than Norsup.
 It has a market house, a branch of the National Bank of Vanuatu, and an Air Vanuatu office.
-It is also the site of the island’s main wharf and the administrative centre for Malampa province (which includes Malekula, Ambrym and Paama).
+It is also the site of the island's main wharf and the administrative centre for Malampa province (which includes Malekula, Ambrym and Paama).